apache/incubator-airflow/contribute/CONTRIBUTE-CODE.rst

 ------------------------------------------------
 Configure the Docker-based `Breeze development environment <https://github.com/apache/airflow/blob/master/BREEZE.rst>`__.

+You can use either a local virtual env or a Docker-based env.
+The differences between the two are explained `here <https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst#development-environments>`_.

+The local env's instructions can be found in full in the  `LOCAL_VIRTUALENV.rst <https://github.com/apache/airflow/blob/master/LOCAL_VIRTUALENV.rst>`_ file.
+The Docker env is here to maintain a consistent and common development environment so that you can replicate CI failures locally and work on solving them locally rather by pushing to CI.

-You can use the default Breeze configuration as follows:
+You can configure the Docker-based Breeze development environment as follows:

 1. Install the latest versions of the Docker Community Edition and Docker Compose and add them to the PATH.